 A port is designated if it can send the best BPDU on the segment to which it is connected.
 802.1D bridges link together different segments, such as Ethernet segments, to create a bridged domain.
 On a given segment, there can only be one path toward the root bridge.
-If there are two, there is a bridging loop in the network.
+If there are two paths, there is a bridge loop in the network.
 All bridges connected to a given segment listen to the BPDUs of each and agree on the bridge that sends the best BPDU as the designated bridge for the segment.
-The port on that bridge that corresponds is the designated port for that segment.
+The port on the bridge that corresponds is the designated port for that segment.

 Alternate and Backup Port Roles

 These two port roles correspond to the blocking state of 802.1D.
 A blocked port is defined as not being the designated or root port.
 A blocked port receives a more useful BPDU than the one it sends out on its segment.
 Remember that a port needs to receive BPDUs in order to stay blocked.
 RSTP introduces these two roles for this purpose.

 An alternate port receives more useful BPDUs from another bridge and is a port blocked.
 This is shown in this diagram:

 A backup port receives more useful BPDUs from the same bridge it is on and is a port blocked.
 This is shown in this diagram:

 This distinction is already made internally within 802.1D.
 This is essentially how Cisco UplinkFast functions.
 The rationale is that an alternate port provides an alternate path to the root bridge and therefore can replace the root port if it fails.
 Of course, a backup port provides redundant connectivity to the same segment and cannot guarantee an alternate connectivity to the root bridge.
 Therefore, it is excluded from the uplink group.